cisco-open/observability-examples/knowledge-store-investigation/README.md

+# knowledge-store-investigation

 Our goal in this example is to provide step-by-step insructions for creating a solution that contains a knowledge Type definiton for a network/malware security investigation.

 You will learn:

 1. How a solution package is structured
 2. How to define a new Type of knowledge
 3. How to push your solution
 4. How to query for your Type, and actual knowledge objects
 5. How to apply access control to your knowledge model

 The `package` folder contains the solution structure.

 ```text

 ├── README.md